What is the Frontal Bone

 2. Orbital Part

 This part of the bone forms the roof of the eye orbit and the ethmoidal sinuses, lying between the eyes and nose.
-The orbital part consists of two orbital plates separated by a gap, known as the ethmoidal notch.
+The orbital part consists of two orbital plates separated by a gap known as the ethmoidal notch.
 The ethmoid air cells lie within this notch.
 There are two openings at the front and back of this part, the anterior ethmoidal foramen and posterior ethmoidal foramen.
 These foramina allow the passage of anterior and posterior ethmoidal vessels and nerves, respectively.
-The orbital part also features another important bony landmark, called the trochlear spine or fovea trochlearis that serves as an insertion site for the superior oblique muscle.
+The orbital part also features another important bony landmark, called the trochlear spine or fovea trochlearis which serves as an insertion site for the superior oblique muscle.

 3. Nasal Part

 This part of the bone is present between the brow ridges, hence the name.
 It ends in a serrated nasal notch that articulates inferiorly with the nasal bones and laterally with the frontal processes of the maxilla and lacrimal bones.
 The stem of the nose is formed due to these articulations.

 As stated, the bone articulates with two unpaired (sphenoid, ethmoid) and five paired (parietal, nasal, maxilla, lacrimal, zygomatic) bones via sutures.
 Below is the list of the articulating bones, along with their respective sutures:

 - Frontoethmoidal suture: With the ethmoid bone